Frequently Asked Questions

 10. Is there a GPA requirement to join Accounting Society?

-No, our only requirement is to pay the membership fee, which is $40 a semester or $75 for a year membership.
+No, our only requirement is to pay the membership fee, which is $50 for one semester or $90 for two semesters membership.

 11. How can Accounting Society help me make friends?